Content Marketing Metrics to Supercharge Your ROI

 Organic traffic metric refers to the measurement and analysis of the number of visitors who land on a website or specific web pages through unpaid, SEO-based natural search engine results.

+Now that you understand organic traffic, you can probably intuit that social traffic is traffic coming to a website or landing pages through social platforms like Facebook, LinkedIn, or others.
 Investing in organic and social traffic is crucial for any strategy due to its significant reach potential and cost-effectiveness (exactly, it won’t cost you a dime).
 To accomplish this, it is essential to master SEO.

 Besides, it’s easy to track through integration with Google Analytics 4.

-Time on Page
+2. Time on Page

 average session duration

-Because we mentioned Google and SEO, you must know that Google considers the time spent on a page as an important factor for ranking.
-That’s why it’s crucial to measure the time visitors spend on your pages
+Because we mentioned Google and SEO, you must know that Google considers the time spent on a page an important factor for ranking.
+That’s why measuring the time visitors spend on your pages is crucial.
+This content marketing metric helps determine if your content is genuinely engaging.
+The longer visitors stay on a page, the better the acceptance and engagement.

 If you find pages with a low average time on page, investigate why.
 Possible causes could be unappealing content, unsatisfactory user experience design, or slow page loading.
+To understand the root cause of poor performance, compare successful pages with those underperforming.
+Analyze what successful pages have that the others lack.

 Several reasons can contribute to a low average time on page: